 - What are your goals and priorities regarding work?

-- How is your time management (stewardship of your time) with regard to work?
+- How is your time management (i.e., stewardship of your time)?

-- Are you following godly principles when it comes to how you handle work responsibilities?
+- Are you following godly principles with your work responsibilities?
 Your coworkers?
 Your employer?
 Your choice of occupation?

 - What goals can you set regarding your work and career?